Frankn01/sweatcheck/README.txt

  screens and components of app are capitatlized, ex.
 Login.js images that are used within the app are .png
- App.js and RootStack contain code to start up code
+ App.js and RootStack contain code to start up code start the code by running the command, expo start (may need to install all the dependencies)